The Sacred Feminine, Shallow Holes and Practicing In our Daily Life-

 teacher, multi-disciplinary spiritual growth?

-Personally I feel that we need to have a committed tradition and then from within that we can enhance our understanding and practice by incorporating or studying other approaches.
-For instance many Catholic monastics practise Buddhist meditation (to make themselves better Catholics) while Sufis and Buddhists get along well too [Bufis].
+Personally, I feel that we need to have a committed tradition and then from within that, we can enhance our understanding and practice by incorporating or studying other approaches.
+For instance, many Catholic monastics practice Buddhist meditation (to make themselves better Catholics) while Sufis and Buddhists get along well too [Bufis].
 Most religions are strong on some points and weaker on others so we can learn from each other while remaining dedicated to our own chosen path.

 3. And on a practical note: many of the people in my audience are very motivated to practice